-Net cash provided by financing activities was \$217.9 million in the year ended December 31, 2019 and consisted primarily of proceeds from issuance of the Notes and proceeds from issuance of common stock in connection with the exercise of stock options by employees.
+Net cash provided by financing activities was \$483.8 million in the year ended December 31, 2020 due primarily to the proceeds from issuance of the 2026 Notes and proceeds from issuance of common stock in connection with the exercise of stock options by employees.
+This was partially offset by purchases of capped calls, debt issuance costs, and payment of our finance lease.
+The net proceeds of the 2026 Notes was approximately \$506.6 million, after deducting initial purchaser debt issuance costs paid or payable by us, from issuance of the 2026 Notes, as described in Note 7 of the Notes to the Consolidated Financial Statements.
+Net cash provided by financing activities was \$217.9 million in the year ended December 31, 2019 and consisted primarily of proceeds from issuance of the 2024 Notes and proceeds from issuance of common stock in connection with the exercise of stock options by employees.
+This was partially offset by purchases of capped calls, debt issuance costs, and proceeds from issuance of common stock in connection with the exercise of stock options by employees.
 This was partially offset by purchases of capped calls, debt issuance costs, and repurchase of our common stock.
-The net proceeds of the Notes was approximately \$221.4 million, after deducting initial purchaser debt issuance costs paid or payable by us, from issuance of the Notes, as described in Note 7 to the Consolidated Financial Statements.
-Net cash provided by financing activities was \$33.9 million in the year ended December 31, 2018 and consisted primarily of the proceeds from the issuance of common stock in connection with the exercise of stock options offset partially by the repurchase of our common stock.
+The net proceeds of the 2024 Notes was approximately \$221.4 million, after deducting initial purchaser debt issuance costs paid or payable by us, from issuance of the 2024 Notes, as described in Note 7 of the Notes to the Consolidated Financial Statements.